aobalitaan/TerminalMaze-12Project/README.md

 # MazeGame_12Project
 This program is a terminal maze game project for the course CMSC 12.
-It is written in Python, and it allows the user to navigate a randomly generated maze using keyboard commands.
+It is written in Python, and it allows the user to navigate a loaded maze using keyboard commands.

 ## Features
 - Written in Python